 There is a bit more Agra just a quick visit to the Taj Mahal.
-If you are heading to Agra then this post on 5 things to do in Agra is perfect to help you plan your trip.
+If you are heading to Agra then this post on 5 things to do in Agra is the perfect addition to your Agra itinerary.
 A lot of travelers have the iconic Taj Mahal on their bucket list, the love story alone behind this magnificent building is enough to draw millions of people to Agra.
 Having seen the beautiful Humayun’s Tomb in Delhi, I had much more of an appreciation for the Taj Mahal as Humayun’s Tomb was what really gave birth to the idea of creating the Taj Mahal.
 You can read about that in my post.
 I wonder if that hadn’t come before it, as to whether we would have the Taj Mahal today.

-There is so much to do in Agra beyond the Taj Mahal from experiencing views of the beautiful Taj Mahal as you sip afternoon tea at Oberoi Hotel, to mingling in Agra’s markets to taking in the reach history of Agra Fort.
+There are many things to do in Agra city beyond the Taj Mahal from experiencing views of the beautiful Taj Mahal as you sip afternoon tea at Oberoi Hotel, to mingling in Agra’s markets to taking in the reach history of Agra Fort.
 You can visit the Agra on a day trip from Delhi or your can stay a day or two.
 You can check out my post on how to get from Delhi to Agra by train, car or bus.

 0. Visit The Taj Mahal